Barocena/ROpen/Readme.md

 this file can be anywhere in the project,

-ROpen config file can be synced with rojo so it is possible to use this file as environment manifest.
+ROpen manifest file can be synced with rojo so it is possible to use this file as environment manifest at runtime.